 But my child’s doctor(s) wrote a letter!

 A doctor’s note, or a letter of medical necessity from a specialist, is rarely enough to get a paraprofessional at school for a child.
-Evaluations by the school district are essential in determining any service or support in the child’s IEP.
+The school district must assess your child in “all areas of suspected disability.”

-If you disagree with the school district’s assessments because they were inadequate or incorrect you can request an independent educational evaluation.
+If you disagree with the school district’s assessments because they are wrong or missed important facts about your child, you can ask for an independent educational evaluation.
 (See Step 2: Assessment.)

-For example, let’s say the orientation and mobility specialist observed your child on an empty school campus to determine their navigation and safety needs.
+For example, let’s say the orientation and mobility specialist observed your child on an empty school campus to see if they have navigation and safety needs.
 This is not the same as following the child in the dynamic setting of a busy school campus with children running across the yard, doors swinging open, and backpacks littering the hallways – and might be grounds for an independent educational evaluation.

 You can also document your child’s needs yourself (see samples here).
-Think about every aspect of your child’s day from getting off the bus, walking through the hallways, transitioning between classes, going to art class or the library, navigating PE, using the restroom, eating lunch, and even during therapy.
+Think about every aspect of your child’s day from getting off the bus, walking through the hallways, moving between classes, going to art class or the library, participating in physical education, using the restroom, eating lunch, and even during therapy.
 Your child may require additional adult support in any of these areas.

-The key evaluations that help determine the need for 1:1 support are generally:
+The key assessments that help determine the need for 1:1 support are generally: